Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure.md

 Only used when `homeassistant: true` in `configuration.yaml`.
 Required for [Home Assistant MQTT discovery](https://www.home-assistant.io/docs/mqtt/discovery/).

 ## Device specific
-Device specific commands are always send to the topic: `zigbee2mqtt/[DEVICE_ID]/set`.
-Some commands also support reading of current value by sending request to `zigbee2mqtt/[DEVICE_ID]/get`.
+Device specific commands are always sent to the topic: `zigbee2mqtt/[DEVICE_ID]/set`.
+Some commands also support reading of current value by sending a request to `zigbee2mqtt/[DEVICE_ID]/get`.
 Below you will find the possible payloads.

 ### Philips Hue power-on behavior
 Sets the Philips Hue power-on behavior which was introduced with the November/December '18 firmware update.